AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/interactive-webinars-overview.md

 **Do I need to associate the webinar powered by Adobe Connect back to the Interactive Webinar Event Program like with Launchpoint Event Programs?**

 No, Interactive Webinar Event Programs make the association for you.

+**Are my Interactive Webinars recorded automatically?**

+They are not.
+After your webinar begins, click the drop-down next to the name of the webinar and select **Record Session**.